lardemua/atlascar2/README.md

 * front_camera_bringup -> launch the front camera
 * RGBD_camera_bringup -> launch the RGBD camera
 * novatel_bringup -> launch the GPS
+* odom_bringup -> launch the odometry node

 Note: The front and RGBD camera aren't in the car right now, so these arguments should be false

-And to initialize the can bus, use this command:
+Before launching the odometry node, it is necessary to initialize the can bus.
+Use this command:

 ```
 roslaunch atlascar2_bringup can_bringup.launch